angular/angular/aio/content/tutorial/toh-pt4.md

 That _won't work_ when the `HeroService` is actually making requests of a remote server.

-The new version waits for the `Observable` to emit the array of heroes&mdash; which could happen now or several minutes from now.
+The new version waits for the `Observable` to emit the array of heroes&mdash;which could happen now or several minutes from now.
-Then `subscribe` passes the emitted array to the callback, which sets the component's `heroes` property.
+The `subscribe()` method passes the emitted array to the callback, which sets the component's `heroes` property.

 This asynchronous approach _will work_ when